zyteo/lovely_money/README.md

 - 19 May: Registering user now provides pre-configured values of 7 items and defaults.

-Set up login function, but not account for wrong password yet.
+Set up login function, but not accounting for wrong password/email etc yet.

+- 4 Jun: Refine login function to account for wrong email / password cases.

+Now register and login function are both fully complete and working.

 ```